 Sustainability: By utilizing digital technology, businesses can decrease their environmental footprint through the optimization of energy usage and waste reduction.
 Real-time data can be used to monitor and assess energy consumption, thereby identifying potential areas for efficiency improvement and reduction of consumption.

-In essence, the role of digitization in Industry 4.0 is crucial for businesses to stay competitive and thrive in a rapidly changing market.
+When it comes to Industry 4.0, businesses need to understand that digitization is crucial to stay competitive and thrive in today’s rapidly changing market.

 Also, Read – The Influence of Smart Factory on the Manufacturing Industry: A Closer Look.